-The value of insurance is ultimately proven when a claim is paid, and obviously the faster and simpler this process is the better for the insured organisations.
+The value of insurance is ultimately proven when a claim is paid, and obviously the faster and simpler this process is, the better for the insured organisation.
 Much of the groundwork for a smooth, fair settlement lies in the approach taken to disclosure and policy placement, long before a loss even occurs.
-As noted in the research statistics above, too often for large and complex claims, this process is delayed and is then subject to dispute or uncertainty, and this is becoming more common in the hard market.
+As noted in the research statistics above, too often for large and complex claims, this process is delayed and is then subject to dispute or uncertainty, and this is becoming more common.
 But there is much a business can do to avoid this outcome.